git-emran/zarla-wireframe-emran/README.md

-# Welcome to the Zarla Wireframe Assignment
+# Wireframe Site

-by Emran H
+> Submission by Emran H

-### What is happening ?

-This is just a wireframe but with semantic tags as if this was a real project.

->
+According to the assignment this is just a wireframe site.
+This wireframe has the scaffolds of a ready to use components.
+Visual styling and advanced layout can be implemented easily.